 Applying a small amount around the lips during cold winter months protects them from becoming dry or chapped due to harsh winds.

 Another great benefit of using Vaseline is moisturizing power.
-Its hydrating properties allow for long-lasting moisture and lock in moisture – perfect for those who suffer from eczema, psoriasis, or extremely dry skin conditions where other creams may not be enough.
+Its hydrating properties allow for long-lasting moisture and lock in moisture โ perfect for those who suffer from eczema, psoriasis, or extremely dry skin conditions where other creams may not be enough.

-And because its thick consistency creates an occlusive barrier between you and outside irritants (like fabric softener), it’s also great for those who have sensitive skin types.
+And because its thick consistency creates an occlusive barrier between you and outside irritants (like fabric softener), itโs also great for those who have sensitive skin types.

 Finally, countless other uses make Vaseline one of the most popular products on store shelves today – everything from removing makeup residue to keeping leather goods looking shiny and new – making it even more helpful than ever before!

-So if you’re looking for an all-purpose solution for keeping your skin healthy this season – give Vaseline a try!
+So if youโre looking for an all-purpose solution for keeping your skin healthy this season โ give Vaseline a try!

 What Are The Side Effects Of Vaseline?

+Using Vaseline is generally considered to be safe, but itโs important to understand the potential side effects associated with its use.
 Besides the benefits of adding Vaseline to your skincare routine, you may also want to consider some of the following side effects:

-It’s best not to apply too much at once; instead, start by using only a small amount until you get used to how much works well for you without causing further issues such as flaking or cracking – which could leave your skin vulnerable to infections like staphylococcus bacteria that thrive in moist environments!
+It’s best not to apply too much at once; instead, start by using only a small amount until you get used to how much works well for you without causing further issues such as flaking or cracking โ which could leave your skin vulnerable to infections like staphylococcus bacteria that thrive in moist environments!

 How To Apply Vaseline?